skydoves/PowerMenu/README.md

-.setFooterView(View v) // set a fixed view to appear at the bottom of the list .setFooterView(View view) // set a fixed view to appear at the bottom of the list .setSelection(int position) // scroll to position .getHeaderView() // get header view
+.setFooterView(View v) // set a fixed view to appear at the bottom of the list .setFooterView(View view) // set a fixed view to appear at the bottom of the list .setSelection(int position) // scroll to position .getSelectedPosition() // get the last selected item's position. if not selected before, return -1 .
+.getHeaderView() // get header view
 .getFooterView() // get footer view
 .getMenuListView() // return menu ListView on Powermenu